 Above: Before Vegetation Management Work Begins Right: After Work is Complete is considered in the analysis.
 Since the failure of some assets does not immediately impact our security, safety or reliability, they may be managed under the strategy known as "run to failure."
 In other instances, the failure of an asset may result in an immediate impact to customer service reliability, or a prohibitive cost to replace it after it has failed.
-In these instances, Avista eval asse like for incr dete stra con evaluates the customer benefit of replacing the asset at the end of its useful life, but prior to its likely failure, in determining the overall strategy for managing this asset.
+In these instances, Avista evaluates the customer benefit of replacing the asset at the end of its useful life, but prior to its likely failure, in determining the overall strategy for managing this asset.
 In many such cases an increment of reliability value is included in the determination of the appropriate replacement strategy.
 The increment of reliability value considered is generally aimed at upholding our